now streaming

 Director: Mark Mylod

-A regular director on Succession, Mylod made his directorial debut with this black comedy/horror film about a chef’s tasting to remember.
+A regular director on Succession, Mylod made his directorial debut with this fall 2022 black comedy–horror film about a chef’s tasting to remember.
 Ralph Fiennes bites into a juicy role as a celebrity chef who has decided that the meal he’s cooking for his wealthy guests might be their last.
-Anya Taylor-Joy, Nicholas Hoult, Hong Chau, and Janet McTeer star in the film as well.
+Anya Taylor-Joy, Nicholas Hoult, Hong Chau, and Janet McTeer co-star in a film that has been one of the more consistent hits on Max since it dropped there a year ago.

 The Menu